Legal Issues Pertaining to Sweeping

 Abby Ferri: Thanks for having me.
 It's always nice to talk to people in a proactive manner about safety.
 I am a safety consultant with the bulk of my business conducted in heavy industrial types of settings – mostly in construction – and we have also done work with manufacturing and heavy, civil-type engineering projects.
 I have seen a lot of exposure by workers to respirable crystal and silica exposure.
 As far as how the new OSHA standard applies to power sweeping, there are definitely some pertinent aspects to talk about.

 First, readers should know that this new OSHA regulation actually took effect on June 31st of 2016.
-However, the construction industry had one year after that date to comply, so construction is looking at a June 23, 2017 compliance date.
+However, the construction industry had one year after that date to comply, so construction is looking at a June 23, 2017 compliance date (note that this date was later extended to September 23, 2017).
 That's when the rule becomes fully enforceable regarding construction employers and their projects.
 The categories of general industry, hydraulic fracturing and maritime are getting two years for full implementation, i.e., enforcement will begin on June 23, 2018.